Asynchronous Capacity per Unit Cost: Results

 \end{thm}

-Theorem \ref{ulimit} can be extended to the case of a large delay constraint, i.e., when $0<\delta<\beta$.
-As for Theorem \ref{ulimit}, the following result holds irrespectively of whether or not $\cal{X}$ contains $\star$.
-A simplification similar to Theorem \ref{ulimit2} applies if $\cal{X}$ contains $\star$ and it has zero cost.
+Theorem \ref{ulimit} can be extended to the case of a large delay constraint, {\it{i.e.}}, when $0<\delta\leq\beta$.
+In this case, the formula for capacity is slightly different depending on whether $\star$ is in $\cal{X}$ or not, as stated in the following result.

-\begin{thm}[Asynchronous Capacity per Unit Cost: Exponential Delay Constraint] The asynchronous capacity per unit cost at delay constraint $\delta$, with $0<\delta<\beta$, is given by
+\begin{thm}[Asynchronous Capacity per Unit Cost: Exponential Delay Constraint] The asynchronous capacity per unit cost at delay constraint $\delta$, with $0\leq \delta\leq\beta$, is given by: \begin{itemize} \item[(a)] if $\star \in \cX$ and $\star$ has zero cost then

-i.e., it is the same as the capacity per unit cost with delay exponent $\delta=0$, but with asynchronism exponent $\beta$ reduced to $\beta-\delta$. \end{thm}
+{\it{i.e.}}, it is the same as the capacity per unit cost with delay exponent $\delta=0$, but with asynchronism exponent $\beta$ reduced to $\beta-\delta$; \item[(b)] if $\star$ is not in $\cX$ and all non-$\star$ symbols have positive cost then